 Four Points’ visual style is designed with modern requirements in mind.
 Unlike many hotel brand identities, which often utilize traditional fonts, this logo uses a sans-serif font, giving it a modern look.
 A notable element of the design is the multi-colored graphics that serve as a focal point, drawing attention to the core of the word mark.

-Hotels around the world often include fitness centers, swimming pools, and business centers to ensure guests have a fulfilling stay.
+Hotels worldwide often include fitness centers, swimming pools, and business centers to ensure guests have a fulfilling stay.
 Each hotel often offers a variety of dining options, from casual dining to formal restaurants, emphasizing the brand’s commitment to versatility.

 Hyatt

 As part of the global hospitality industry, Hyatt Hotels Corporation has made a significant impact through its wide range of offerings.
-Since its founding in 1957, the corporation has a diverse portfolio that ranges from business and leisure properties to mid-range and luxury hotels.
+Since its founding in 1957, the corporation has a diverse portfolio that includes business and leisure properties and mid-range and luxury hotels.
 With over 1,175 properties as of 2021, it is clear that Hyatt is not just an American icon but a global phenomenon in the hotel industry.

 Hyatt’s key success factors are diversity and adaptability.
 Its establishments cover the full spectrum of guest needs – from business travelers seeking convenience and efficiency to leisure travelers seeking luxury and indulgence.
 Each Hyatt property is created with the specific requirements of its target market in mind, allowing guests to find a Hyatt establishment that meets their needs, regardless of the purpose of their trip.

-The variety of hotels and resorts within the corporation’s umbrella is certainly noteworthy, but equally appealing is the Hyatt Hotels Corporation corporate identity.
-At the heart of this style is the logo, an elegant wordmark in a clean sans-serif font.
+The variety of hotels and resorts within the corporation’s umbrella is noteworthy, but the Hyatt Hotels Corporation corporate identity is equally appealing.
+The logo is at the heart of this style, an elegant wordmark in a clean sans-serif font.
 The design is minimalistic but effective, and it expresses the ethical sense of the brand in a straightforward yet effective way.
-Of particular note is the stylized “A” in the Hyatt name with a curved line in the middle, evoking the image of the rising or setting sun.
-It’s not just about aesthetics: all the subtleties of the logo design are in line with Hyatt’s core values and global brand reach.
+Of particular note is the stylized “A” in the Hyatt name with a curved line in the middle, evoking the rising or setting sun image.
+It’s not just about aesthetics: all the subtleties of the logo design align with Hyatt’s core values and global brand reach.

 Mercure Hotels

-Accor’s Mercure hotels occupy a special place in the hospitality industry, known for combining European sensibility with affordable luxury.
-Originating in France, the brand has undergone a transformation, spreading its presence around the world.
+Accor’s Mercure hotels occupy a special place in the hospitality industry.
+They are known for combining European sensibility with affordable luxury.
+Originating in France, the brand has transformed, spreading its presence worldwide.
 While many establishments retain a traditional European style, there is a noticeable desire to rejuvenate and modernize.
 This is evidenced by the inclusion of modern amenities such as rooftop bars, which attract a younger audience and enhance the guest experience.

-At the heart of the brand’s visual identity is the wordmark logo, a simple but effective way to attract attention.
-It is distinguished by the use of sans-serif font, a departure from the elaborate and decorative fonts often found in the branding of wealthier hotel chains.
+The wordmark logo is at the heart of the brand’s visual identity, a simple but effective way to attract attention.
+It is distinguished by sans-serif font, a departure from the elaborate and decorative fonts often found in the branding of wealthier hotel chains.

 Mercure demonstrates a commitment to offering more than just basic services.
 The rooftop bars, for example, serve multiple functions.
 They are a place to socialize, and panoramic views become an important advantage of the hotels.